TypeFunc/lam-cal-slides/inputs/algorithms-languages.md

 ### Algorithms vs. Languages

 + The <a class="highlight-green">*Church-Turing Thesis*</a>
-  is among the most important ideas in computer science, but the impact of the models invented by Church and Turing goes well beyond the thesis itself.
+  is one of the most important ideas in computer science.

++ The impact of the models of Church and Turing goes well beyond the thesis itself.
   <!-- .element: class="fragment fade-left" -->

-+ But the impact and infuence of each model has been in separate communities.
++ The two models have impacted two distinct communities.
   <!-- .element: class="fragment fade-left" -->

-+ Turing Machine $\longleftrightarrow$ Algorithms and Complexity
++ Turing Machine $\rightsquigarrow$ Algorithms and Complexity
   <!-- .element: class="fragment fade-left" -->

-+ $\lambda$-Calculus $\longleftrightarrow$ Programming Languages
++ $\lambda$-Calculus $\rightsquigarrow$ Programming Languages
   <!-- .element: class="fragment fade-left" -->